OneKeyHQ/firmware/docs/tests/ui-tests.md

 The script `tests/show_results.py` starts a local HTTP server that serves this page -- this is necessary for access to browser local storage, which enables a simple reviewer UI.

-On CI this report is published as an artifact.
-You can see the latest master report [here](https://gitlab.com/satoshilabs/trezor/trezor-firmware/-/jobs/artifacts/master/file/test_ui_report/index.html?job=core%20device%20ui%20test).
-The reviewer features work directly here.

 If needed, you can use `python3 -m tests.ui_tests` to regenerate the report from local recorded screens.